param-bioinfo/email-log-analyzer/README.md

 # Email Log Analyzer

-A beginner-friendly Python project to analyze email logs from `.txt` files.
+A beginner Python project to analyze email logs from `.txt` files.
 Built after completing the **Python for Everybody** course by Dr. Charles Severance.

 ---